-The Board take Reasonable can Assurance that arrangements to secure governance, risk management and internal control, within those areas under review, are suitably designed and applied effectively.
+The Board can take Reasonable Assurance that arrangements to secure governance, risk management and internal control, within those areas under review, are suitably designed and applied effectively.
 Some matters require management attention in control design or compliance with low to moderate impact on residual risk exposure until resolved.